 Model retouching by Thomas Holm Photo

-It then continues with 3 full length retouch movies a total of about 2,5 hours active retouching on three different images.
+It then continues with three full-length retouch movies, a total of about 2,5 hours of active retouching on three different images.

 But wait, there is more:

-You will also get the original high-res images to work on so you can replicate what you see and thus and learn the techniques properly.
+You will also get the original high-res images to work on to replicate what you see and adequately learn the techniques.

-And in addition to this you will get a copy of Thomas Holm's action set, created through sevel years of retouching.
-These actions will not only help you retouch in a structured way and to do things in the most efficient sequence.
-It also contains amazing tools for dodging, burning, applying sharpening and noise in a vastly superior way for an ultra sharp and organic look and many other things.
+And in addition to this, you will get a copy of Thomas Holm's action set, created through several years of retouching.
+These actions will help you retouch in a structured way and do things in the most efficient sequence.
+It also contains unique tools for dodging, burning, applying sharpening and noise in a vastly superior way for an ultra-sharp and organic look and many other things.

-And you will receive a written guide to several functions that will make your retouching life easier in Photoshop.
+And you will receive a written guide to several functions that will make your retouching life more comfortable in Photoshop.

-One heads up: Thomas frequently uses Imagenomic's Portraiture plug-in for smoothing skintones.
+One heads up: Thomas frequently uses Imagenomic's Portraiture plug-in for smoothing skin tones.
 This plug-in is NOT included in this package.
-I will recommend that you purchase it if you do any amounts of skin tone retouching (and I have no affiliation with the company).
+I recommend that you purchase it if you do any amounts of skin tone retouching (and I have no affiliation with the company).

 Included in the package:

-- A set of Thomas Holm's personal retouch actions
+- A set of Thomas Holm's retouch actions

 - Eleven instructional movies.
-All in managable sizes with info about how the features used for retouch work and how to using them - a total of just under 2 hours.
-They explain what you need to know and not all kinds of irrelevant stuff
+All in manageable sizes containing info about how the features used for retouch work and how to using them - a total of just under 2 hours.
+They explain what you need to know and not all kinds of irrelevant stuff.

 - Three full movies with guided instruction on retouching.
-It is done live and include thoughts on what should be done and so on.
-1.05h + 0.46h duration.
+It is done live and includes my thoughts on what should be corrected, and so on.
+2.5h+ in total

-- The two high-res developed images used in the retouch instruction above for you to try out the techniques on the same images.
+- The three high-res developed images which I use during the retouch so you can try out the techniques on the same pictures.

 This course covers a lot of both basic and advanced features:

-Working with layers, layer masks and alpha channels (it's easier than you think).
-I encourage working nondestructively on images, so you'll never loose anything if you overdo or do something wrong.
-Editing images in the most efficient and structured way - and knowing when you are finished.
-Adjusting images for good contrast with levels, eye droppers and clipping display.
-Tone and color adjustment with curves and blending models, and easily targeting local contrast with curves.
+Working with layers, layer masks, and alpha channels (it's easier than you think).
+I encourage working non-destructively on images, so you'll never lose anything if you overdo or do something wrong.
+Editing photos in the most efficient and structured way - and knowing when you are finished.
+Adjusting images for good contrast with levels, eye droppers, and clipping display.
+Tone and color adjustment with curves and blending models, and quickly targeting local contrast with curves.
 Modifying shapes like waist or face or hair.
-Non destructive dodge and burn with blending modes to accentuate anatomy, and make the model stand out and make the skin more shiny.
-The details on how tools like Hue/saturation and curves actually work and thus how you can best use them (see the movie freebee below for an idea of how the format is).
+Non-destructive dodge and burn with blending modes to accentuate anatomy, make the model stand out, and make the skin shinier.
+The details on how tools like Hue/saturation and curves work and how you can best use them (see the movie freebee below for an idea of how the format is).
 How you make the best Black and White conversion for any image, and Thomas Holm's favorite way of doing it.
-Finishing off with sharpening and adding advanced noise like film grain and your customisable watermark and copyright information.
+Finishing off with sharpening and adding advanced noise like film grain and your customizable watermark and copyright information.

-And in between there are some awesome tricks you wont see many other places, such as how you can bring detail back into an overexposed image or remove stubble (from a 5'oclock shade or the pubic area) or match facial skintone to body if there is a difference.
+And in between, you will find awesome tricks you won't see many other places.
+You can bring detail back into an overexposed image or remove stubble (from a 5'oclock shade or the pubic area).
+Or how to match facial skin tone to the body if there is a difference.

-The videos don't just show you how to do it, in most cases they also explain what it is that goes on and why that works.
+The videos don't just show you how to do it; in most cases, they also explain what goes on and why that works.
 This will further elevate your understanding of Photoshop and enable you to grow your abilities further on your own when you practice these techniques.

-It is about making elegant realistic retouching of model images (like most of my images are retouched) bringing out the best in every image, with a minimum of fuzz.
+It is about making elegant realistic retouching of model images (like most of my pictures are retouched), bringing out the best in every shot, with a minimum of fuzz.

-You need to invest a minimum of 7-8 hours in this to truly benefit before you start on your own images:
+You need to invest a minimum of 7-8 hours in this to benefit before you start on your images:

 - About two hours for watching the eleven tool videos, probably more if you rewatch them, and you will.